nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

         list = new StringBuilder("Here are your modules:\n");
     }
     ```
-* Each module is an object of class Module and has the `getModuleDetails` method which returns a String whihc includes all the required details for the list feature.
+* Each module is an object of class Module and has the `getModuleDetails` method which returns a String which includes all the required details for the list feature.
 This method is also reused in other features of the application.

 ---